wbv589/Master-Thesis-/README.txt

 Chosen Variables List:        List of chosen variables from Statistics of Denmark

 Programs:
-0a data generation            Process the raw data and saves the main sample in dataset;
+0a data generation.sas        Process the raw data and saves the main sample in dataset;
                               Children00, Children11, Children22

-0b data generation            Process the raw data and saves the main sample in dataset;
+0b data generation.sas        Process the raw data and saves the main sample in dataset;
                               Parents00, Parents00aa, Parents11, Parents22, Adults00,
                               Adults11, Adults22, Adults33

+                              Saving final file as;
+                              Adults.csv

+0c data generation.sas        Process the raw data and saves the main sample in dataset;
+                              Sickness00

+                              Saving final file as;
+                              Sickness.csv

+Event_study1.do               Use the main sample to estimate the main 10 year event study